 Scottish paperweights are recognised and valued by collectors world-wide, a fitting tribute to the great artists who made them.

-If you are looking for paperweights you can usually find a selection on offer on ebay.
-Click here to see a selection of paperweights currently for sale on ebay.
+If you are looking for Deacons paperweights you can usually find a selection on offer on ebay. - click Deacons Glass.

 |INFORMATION about New Zealand Glass !|